16 Southern Nevada Cities

 Mt.
 Charleston– is 20-30 minutes up or down the mountain from Las Vegas.
-At 7700 ft. elevation with breathtaking pine tree-covered mountains, the winter’s snow is complimented with NICE summers.
+Mt.
+Charleston’s 7700 ft. elevation with breathtaking pine tree-covered mountains, the winter’s snow is complimented with NICE summers.
 The area has a great rustic feel and an abundance of opportunities for a variety of recreational activities.

-Boulder City– is 10 minutes southeast of Henderson, along-side Lake Mead.
-The weather is warmer than Las Vegas, and the air is cleaner.
+Boulder City– is 10 minutes southeast of Henderson, alongside Lake Mead.
+The weather is warmer than in Las Vegas, and the air is cleaner.
 There is no gambling in Boulder City, but creative marketing has turned downtown is a tourist attraction.

 With a building moratorium, Boulder City offers a lot and has remained small.
-For the first time in the 30 years we’ve been in real estate, 2019 was the first time a new construction home builder built a tract home.
+For the first time in the 30 years that we’ve been in real estate, 2019 was the first time a new construction home builder built a tract of brand new homes in Boulder City.
 Read about them on the Boulder City page.

 Keep Your Eyes On Sloan

 Sloan– I find Sloan to be the most interesting small town near Las Vegas.
 It’s about 7 minutes south of Las Vegas on I-15.